Breder.org

 The practice of self-testing goes like this: After you have just read a chapter or chunk of material, ask yourself questions like: “What was this chapter about?”, “What were the main points?”, “How that relates to what you already know?”.
 Attempt to answer those questions without looking back at the material.
 For additional rigor, one can write down the answers, instead of doing it just doing it in one's head.

-What I've learned is that often times I can fool myself into believing that that I have understood a material, but then during self-testing I would realize that I am uncapable of articulating what it is about.
+What I've learned is that often times I can fool myself into believing that that I have understood a material, but then during self-testing I would realize that I am incapable of articulating what it is about.
 The goal of self-testing -- instead of re-reading -- is to make it harder for one to fool oneself into falsely believing one has understood and retained the material.

 Resources